Small Farm Big Life

 Preheat oven to 350 degrees.

-In your stand mixer place the gluten free rolled oats, brown sugar, brown rice flour, sea salt, melted butter and pecans.
-Blend together until you get a crumbly mixture.
-Pour this crumbly mixture over the peaches in your baking dish.
+In the bowl of your stand mixer combine the topping ingredients: rolled oats, brown sugar, brown rice flour, sea salt, melted butter and chopped pecans.
+Mix until a crumble forms.
+Pour this crumble mixture over the apples in the 9x13 pan.

-Bake for 30 minutes or until peach mixture is bubbling and topping is slightly browned.
+Bake for 30 minutes or until the topping is browned and the apple mixture is bubbling.

 • Cook Time: 30 minutes